 Take your pick of a fashionable and serviceable apron from any of these 123 DIY aprons to choose from.
 With this extensive list, you’ll surely find the perfect one for you.

 Sewn kitchen accessories have such an old world charm to it, I can’t help falling for them.
 On a more serious note, sewn kitchen accessories are what we all need for less waste and a reduced carbon footprint from each household who prefers non-disposable kitchen implements.
-For your kitchen and gift ideas these holidays, consider sewn kitchen accessories!
+For your kitchen and gift ideas these holidays, have your sewing machine ready and consider these sewn kitchen accessories!

 Do you know of other sewn kitchen accessories to make this season?
 Let us know in the comments section below!